potato-tf/MGE-VScript/README.md

 - `bball_particle_trail_blue` - the particle effect applied to players on pickup for the blue team

 - **Koth:**

+- `koth_cap` - the spawn point of the capture point
+    - If this is not specified, the last index in the map spawn config will be used as the capture point
+- `start_time_red` - the time at which the red team can start capturing the point in seconds, defaults to KOTH_START_TIME_RED in `cfg/config.nut`
+- `start_time_blu` - the time at which the blue team can start capturing the point in seconds, defaults to KOTH_START_TIME_BLUE in `cfg/config.nut`
-- `koth_capture_point_radius` - the radius of the capture point in hammer units, defaults to 30
+- `koth_capture_point_radius` - the radius of the capture point in hammer units, defaults to KOTH_CAPTURE_POINT_RADIUS in `cfg/config.nut`
-- `koth_capture_point_max_height` - the maximum height of the capture point in hammer units, defaults to 30
+- `koth_capture_point_max_height` - the maximum height of the capture point in hammer units, defaults to KOTH_CAPTURE_POINT_MAX_HEIGHT in `cfg/config.nut`

-- `koth_decay_rate` - the rate at which the capture point decays when not being capped in seconds, defaults to 1
+- `koth_decay_rate` - the rate at which the capture point decays when not being capped in seconds, defaults to KOTH_DECAY_RATE in `cfg/config.nut`
-- `koth_decay_interval` - the interval at which the capture point decays in seconds, defaults to 1
+- `koth_decay_interval` - the interval at which the capture point decays in seconds, defaults to KOTH_DECAY_INTERVAL in `cfg/config.nut`
+- `koth_additive_decay` - the additive decay rate of the capture point, defaults to KOTH_ADDITIVE_DECAY in `cfg/config.nut`

-- `koth_countdown_rate` - the rate at which the capture point counts down in seconds, defaults to 1
+- `koth_countdown_rate` - the rate at which the capture point counts down in seconds, defaults to KOTH_COUNTDOWN_RATE in `cfg/config.nut`
-- `koth_countdown_interval` - the interval at which the capture point counts down in seconds, defaults to 1
+- `koth_countdown_interval` - the interval at which the capture point counts down in seconds, defaults to KOTH_COUNTDOWN_INTERVAL in `cfg/config.nut`

-- `koth_partial_cap_rate` - the rate at which the capture point is capped in seconds, defaults to 1
+- `koth_partial_cap_rate` - the rate at which the capture point is capped in seconds, defaults to KOTH_PARTIAL_CAP_RATE in `cfg/config.nut`
-- `koth_partial_cap_interval` - the interval at which the capture point is capped in seconds, defaults to 1
+- `koth_partial_cap_interval` - the interval at which the capture point is capped in seconds, defaults to KOTH_PARTIAL_CAP_INTERVAL in `cfg/config.nut`

+## New Arena Type: Allmeat
+- Allmeat is a mode that only registers damage if your shot deals `allmeat_damage_threshold`%+ of the weapon's max damage, intended for scattergun/shotgun training.
+- `allmeat_damage_threshold` - the minimum damage % compared to max theoretical damage, defaults to ALLMEAT_DAMAGE_THRESHOLD in `cfg/config.nut`
+    - settings this to 1.0 will require 100% perfect shots, setting this to 0.0 will disable it, default is 0.85.
+- the ALLMEAT_MAX_DAMAGE table in `cfg/config.nut` contains the hardcoded max damage values for each weapon.
+This table also doubles as a whitelist for which weapons are affected by allmeat.
+- Add `"allmeat" : "1"` to the arena config to enable, or turn any MGE arena into an allmeat arena by typing !ruleset allmeat.
+- allmeat is fun to type.  allmeat allmeat allmeat

 ## Chat Commands